WyattBlue/auto-editor/README.md

 if the terminal says ```command not found: python3``` you need to get Python 3 https://www.python.org/downloads/ and install Python 3.

-> Note: if you installed Python 3 but the terminal still won't recognize python3, try python --version and see if that has the right version.
-If it does, then you need to remove the 3 for all of the commands
+> Note: if you installed Python 3 but the terminal still doesn't recognize python3, try running ```python --version``` and see if that leads to Python 3.
+If it does, then all you need to do is replace "python3" with just "python" for all of your commands.

 Check if you have Homebrew.